Jopp Group: New company foundations

-In 2003, Jopp founded Jopp Automotive s.r.o. in Velké Meziříčí, Czech Republic to supply components to a Bosch facility in that country.
-The Czech plant employs approximately 160 employees in a production area of around 6,000 m².
-Apart from mechanical components, the facility produces manual shifters for the automotive industry worldwide.
+On 28 January 2003, Jopp founded Jopp Automotive s.r.o. in Velké Meziříčí, Czech Republic to supply components to a Bosch facility in that country.
+Apart from mechanical components, the facility produces manual shifters for the automotive industry.
+Around 200–500 employees work for Jopp Automotive s.r.o. in a production area of around 6,000 m2 in 2022.

 In 2006, Jopp opened a sales office in Suzhou Industrial Park in Suzhou, China.
 In 2008 a production company was created there.
 At first, sophisticated mechanical components were manufactured for German production.
 In the meantime, automotive customers have been supplied locally.

 In 2010, Jopp acquired 60% of the company shares of IFSYS GmbH in the course of a capital increase.
 IFSYS is manufacturer of feeding and automatization technology.
 In 2011, Jopp took over what is today the Jopp Interior Group in Reichenschwand, Hungary and Mexico.
 In 2015, Jopp assumed control of Verbund Elektroniksysteme St. Georgen GmbH..

 In 2016, Jopp established a joint venture with the Indian supplier Remsons Industries Ltd. in which both companies have a share of 50%.
 In addition, the Rattelsdorf-based ELKCOM GmbH was taken over in 2016, now operating under the name of EMSO Electrical Mechanical Solutions GmbH.